John Manners (cricketer): Second World War service

 Prior to war being declared, Manners was serving as a watch-keeping officer aboard HMS Birmingham at China Station in Hong Kong.
 With war looking likely Birmingham sailed for Singapore, where she patrolled the Sunda Strait When war was declared, Birmingham left for Japan, but did not enter its territorial waters.
 Manners was recalled to Britain in December 1939 aboard HMS Falmouth and the troopship SS Strathallan.

 Returning to Southampton in early January 1940, Manners spent a month on leave at the family home at Alverstoke, before being assigned to the destroyer HMS Eglinton which was under construction at the Walker Yard on the Tyne in Newcastle.
 Manners was not one of the officers based at Newcastle to be sent to assist with the Dunkirk evacuation and spent the summer escorting convoys down the east coast following the Eglinton's commissioning.
 While at Newcastle, he met Mary Downes (1917–1995), an actress with the Newcastle Repertory Company.
 The couple married in October 1940 at Marylebone and narrowly avoided being killed on their wedding night when a German bomb hit the Hyde Park Hotel when they were in its restaurant, but failed to detonate.
 In the same month, Eglinton was chosen to take part in Operation Lucid, a plan to use fire ships to attack German invasion barges in ports in German-occupied northern France, however while escorting an oil tanker to Boulogne the command ship HMS Hambledon struck an acoustic mine, resulting in the cancellation of the operation.

 Six months later, with Eglinton based at Harwich, Manners and his wife again avoided death under similar circumstances, when their rented house was hit by a bomb while they were in the bathroom; although they were unscathed, four other occupants of the house were killed.
 Manners served as a lieutenant aboard Eglinton until February 1942, after which he held a brief command aboard HMS Fame which was being repaired at Chatham.
 After a few weeks commanding Fame, Manners was sent to HMS Eskimo at Falmouth, after her first lieutenant, Edward Peregrine Stuart Russell had fallen overboard and drowned.
 He served aboard Eskimo in Operation Harpoon during the siege of Malta in June 1942, subsequently seeing action in the relief of Malta, for which he was later mentioned in dispatches.
 In September 1942, Eskimo formed part of Convoy PQ 18 escorting supply ships in the Arctic on their way to the Soviet Union, before returning to the Mediterranean to take part in the Operation Torch landings.
-Manners was made commanding officer of Eskimo in May 1943, with the ship taking part in the Allied invasion of Sicily in July 1943, during which she was bombed and severely damaged.
+Manners was made commanding officer of Eskimo in May 1943, and the ship took part in the Allied invasion of Sicily in July 1943, during which she was bombed and severely damaged.